Generalized improper integral definition for infinite limit: Introduction and definition

 and would be able to obtain a greatly simplified integrand if the derivative could be brought inside the integral, as

 but finds that the resulting integral does not exist.

-The sharp termination of the finite integral at the artificial upper bound $b$ in the conventional definition is arbitrary.
+The sharp termination of the finite integral at the artificial upper bound $b$ in the conventional definition is arbitrary, as the desired integral has an unbounded range.
 Further, it is that sharp termination that is the source of the oscillations when taking the limit in the example above.
 In order to have a single limiting value, the oscillations that occur when taking the limit need to be removed.

-To this end, we propose the following alternate definition:
+To this end, we propose the following generalization of the standard improper integral definition: \begin{definition}

-where $f(x)$ is the function to be integrated, and where $z(x)$ is the termination function (defined below).
+\end{definition} Here $f(x)$ is the function to be integrated, and $z(x)$ is a termination function (defined below).
 The inclusion of the additional term inside the limit allows us to rigorously achieve convergence.
 To the best of the author's knowledge, the definition in (\ref{D01}) has never been proposed elsewhere.

-Throughout this paper, for clarity, we include the overstruck \sffamily Z \normalfont on integrals using the proposed definition and a termination function, to distinguish them from integrals that exist under conventional definitions.
+Throughout this paper, for clarity, we include the over-struck \sffamily Z \normalfont on integrals using the proposed definition and a termination function, to distinguish them from integrals that exist under conventional definitions.
 We will assume the Riemann definition for conventional integrals when necessary (including its extension to improper integrals with an infinite limit), but most of the development does not depend on the particular definition.
 We will point out where the Riemann definition is assumed.

 When the integrals and the limit in (\ref{D01}) exist, the integral of $f(x)$ is said to exist with respect to $z(x)$ under our definition, and to have the value of the limit.
 If, for all termination functions for which the limit in (\ref{D01}) exists, the value of that limit is the same, then the integral of $f(x)$ is said to exist, with that value for the integral.